‘Multiple fatalities’ after Illinois dust storm causes multi-vehicle pileup

 MONTGOMERY COUNTY, Ill.
-(WCIA) – Multiple people are dead and dozens have been hospitalized after a multi-vehicle pileup south of Springfield, Illinois.
+(WCIA) – At least six people are dead and dozens have been hospitalized after a multi-vehicle pileup south of Springfield, Illinois.

 According to Illinois State Police, shortly before 11 a.m.
 CT Monday, officers were called to multiple crashes on both the northbound and southbound sides of Interstate 55.

-Around the same time, authorities reported blackout conditions due to the wind blowing dirt from farm fields across the highway.
+Around the same time, authorities whiteout conditions due to the wind blowing dirt from farm fields across the highway.

 The crashes involved roughly 40 to 60 cars and multiple tractor-trailers, according to police.